Arduino-IRremote/Arduino-IRremote/README.md

 This example also serves as an **example how to use IRremote and tone() together**.

 #### ReceiveDump
-Receives all protocols and dumps the received signal in different flavors.
+Receives all protocols and dumps the received signal in different flavors including Pronto format.
 Since the printing takes so much time, repeat signals may be skipped or interpreted as UNKNOWN.

 #### SendDemo
 Sends all available protocols at least once.